How to Become a Licensed Counselor in New Hampshire

 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

-What are the Supervised Experience Requirements for Becoming a Counselor in New Hampshire?
+What Are the Supervised Experience Requirements to Become a Counselor in New Hampshire?

 A commitment on the part of the supervisor and the future counselor to keep good records throughout the supervised experience will make the final steps toward the board’s issuance of the LCMHC license move along without unnecessary delays.

-What are the Examination Requirements for Becoming a Counselor in New Hampshire?
+What Are the Examination Requirements to Become a Counselor in New Hampshire?

 Note: For more information on how to become a counselor in the state of New Hampshire, please visit the New Hampshire Board of Mental Health Practice.